America Online Personal Filing Cabinet (PFC) Files

 As many AOL users do, I finally got tired of having all my AOL email trapped in the Personal Filing Cabinet, with no obvious, easy way for me to export all of it into a different format.

-So, after some searching, I found a free, open source way to export stuff in PFC files to other formats - a lovely little Java program called PFC Viewer, by Ernie Yu.
+So, after some searching, I found a free, libre, open source way to export stuff from PFC files to other formats - a wonderful little Java program called PFC Viewer, by Ernie Yu.

-Since it's written in Java, it should be able to run on multiple platforms, rather than being limited to Windows only, or Macs only, or Linux only.
-It mostly worked for me on Windows XP, and someone said in a comment on someone's blog that it worked for them on a Mac.
+Since PFC Viewer is written in Java, it should be useable on multiple platforms, rather than being limited to Windows only, or Macs only, or Linux only.
+It mostly worked for me on Windows XP way back in 2010, and someone said in a comment on someone's blog that it worked for them on a Mac.

-But, I don't think it can export file attachments, since I think the Personal Filing Cabinet probably doesn't store file attachments to begin with, judging by the fact that, even with the AOL software itself, I can't save file attachments unless I'm logged into AOL, and file attachments of very old messages are totally unavailable even if I'm logged in.
+But, I don't think it can export file attachments, since I think the Personal Filing Cabinet probably doesn't store file attachments to begin with, judging by the fact that, even with the AOL software itself (AOL 9.0), I can't save file attachments unless I'm logged into AOL, and file attachments of very old messages are totally unavailable even if I'm logged in.

 I also found that using PFC Viewer to export "favorites" (web bookmarks) to an HTML file only partly worked - everything except the URLs got exported.
-But, perhaps that feature will work better for other people.
+But, perhaps that feature might somehow work better for other people.

 How I Used PFC Viewer to Export My Mail

-PFC Viewer is a pretty intuitive, uncluttered, easy to use program, but I just thought I'd note down a little walkthrough of the steps I took (as a Windows XP/AOL 9.0 user) to export my mail, since some people, like people who feel lost and confused by computer stuff, might like such a walkthrough.
+PFC Viewer is a pretty intuitive, uncluttered, easy to use program.
+But, nonetheless - here's a walkthrough of the steps I took (as a Windows XP/AOL 9.0 user) to export my mail.

 There are at least a couple inobvious things this walkthrough points out, like the folder path where AOL (or at least, AOL 9.0 on Windows XP) stores PFC files, and how to identify which files in that folder are PFC files.